cloudogu/terraform-provider-redmine/docs/usage_en.md

 Projects contain the fields "ID" as well as "Identifier" and can exactly zero or one time in Redmine.
 The ID is merely a technical identifier and will be computed upon Project creation.
 Referencing a project from other entities aside (f. i. the issue resource in the example above), the ID is not part of defining a project within a Terraform script .

 In contrast to that, the project identifier is a human-readable string that cannot be computed automatically.
 Instead, the project identifier must be chosen by the user.
 Because the project identifier cannot be changed during a project's lifetime, changing the identifier of an existing project will be considered an error (technically Redmine silently would ignore this change which would leave a bogus Terraform state).
 Quintessentially, **it is impossible to change an existing project's identifier.**

+# Redmine's API configuration

+In order for this provider to work, Redmine must have at least Rest API access enabled.
+If this provider tries to connect against a Redmine instance on a different machine (that includes Virtual Machines) then Redmine must additionally have JSONP support enabled.